eccc-Antoine/ISEE_Dashboard/README.md

 **Note : You'll need access to our Azure storage to use the dashboard.**

-convention pour nommer les branch:
+Convention pour nommer les branch:

 feature/ → nouvelle fonctionnalité